Treasury and IRS push House Democrats to expand crackdown on tax cheats - The Boston Globe

 The IRS's funding and powers are a central component of the $3.5 trillion economic package that Democrats are trying to advance through Congress.
 House lawmakers are trying to put the finishing touches on their version of the bill, but they still must negotiate the entire package with Senate Democrats and there is ample time for changes to be made.

-House Democrats have cited nonpartisan estimates suggesting that the new IRS funding could alone raise roughly $200 billion in new revenue over 10 years, but Treasury officials believe approving both measures in tandem could raise closer to $700 billion.
-Banking groups have opposed the measure and alleged it would saddle businesses with unnecessary compliance costs, while Republican lawmakers have said it amounts to an intrusion of the federal government into private taxpayer information.
+House Democrats have cited nonpartisan estimates suggesting that the new IRS funding could alone raise roughly $200 billion in new revenue over 10 years, but Treasury Department officials believe approving both measures in tandem could raise closer to $700 billion.
+Banking groups have opposed the measure, alleging it would saddle businesses with unnecessary compliance costs, while Republican lawmakers have said it amounts to an intrusion of the federal government into private taxpayer information.

-Yellen and Rettig state that compliance rates are under 50 percent for “opaque sources of income,” whereas compliance rates are at 99 percent for the wage and salary income paid by the vast majority of Americans.
+Yellen and Rettig state that compliance rates are under 50% for "opaque sources of income," whereas compliance rates are at 99% for the wage and salary income paid by the vast majority of Americans.
 The administration previously unveiled plans that would require financial institutions to provide additional information about taxpayer income to the IRS.

 Advertisement

-Yellen’s letter is adamant that audit rates under the plan would not go up for “anyone with less than $400,000 in income.”
+Yellen is adamant in her letter that audit rates under the plan would not go up for "anyone with less than $400,000 in income."

 "A reporting regime that is broad-based will better assist the IRS in targeting enforcement priorities on the high-end who accrue income in opaque ways," Yellen's letter said.
 "Any suggestion that instead this reporting regime will be used to target enforcement efforts on ordinary Americans is wholly misguided."